 Strategy 1.2.2 - Advocate and promote healthy lifestyle choices by encouraging the community to become more physically active.
-Strategy - 1.2.1 Facilitate a safe community environment.

 - 1. The purpose of this report is to provide an update on community engagement and investigations with respect to Social Inclusion within the City of Kalamunda (City) community, including any identified gaps within service delivery. - 2.
 In order to gain an understanding of Social Inclusion issues within the City, it has undertaken community engagement over the past 12 weeks. - 3.
 Officers propose the development of an overarching plan, which includes deliverables from the DAIP, Age Friendly Plan and social inclusion report.